Girraween High School: History

 Through the years of 1977 to 1983, Gus the Goat served as the school's official mascot.
 On his passing in 1983, the school newspaper was dedicated to him, although now the newsletter is called Etcetera.

 In 1989, Girraween High became an academically selective school.
 Under principal Robert Cruikshank, specialist computer rooms and music studios were constructed, and a sister school relationship with Hisai High school in Mie, Japan was forged.

 At Presentation Day on 15 December 2008, former Premier Nathan Rees promised that a school hall would be added to the state's Capital Works program.
 In September 2009 a $400,000 grant was announced to extend the school gym and construct a stage.

 In 2014, Girraween High School achieved exceptional results in the HSC Examinations and was subsequently placed 15th statewide amongst all high schools.
 In 2015, Girraween High School ranked 8th statewide.

 In 2018, there were several upgrades made to the school such as new roofing and upgraded toilets.
 Further major improvements made to the school included upgrades to the Senior Lawn and Study.
 The development of modern quality learning environments included the addition of shade cloths, outdoor sandstone learning areas and an outdoor performance amphitheater.

-Annual Events

-Important annual events on the calendar include: